donnyroufs/EventPlanner/README.md

 - [x] Refactor to have an aggregate

-- [ ] inject http context in presenters
+- [x] inject http context in presenters
+-
+- [ ] List vs Collection vs Array vs IEnumerable (https://www.claudiobernasconi.ch/2013/07/22/when-to-use-ienumerable-icollection-ilist-and-list/)

+- [ ] When to use In and Out, when to use init;

 - [ ] Records

-- [ ] When to use In and Out, when to use init;

-- [ ] List vs Collection vs Array vs IEnumerable (https://www.claudiobernasconi.ch/2013/07/22/when-to-use-ienumerable-icollection-ilist-and-list/)

 - [ ] Look into usage of enums, what about mapping to strings?